input-output-hk/cardano-sl/docs/exceptions.md

 ## Migration

-We should get rid of `Mockable Throw`, `Mockable Catch`, and `Mockable Bracket`, as they buy us nothing compared to `MonadThrow`, `MonadCatch`, and `MonadMask`, but have less ecosystem support -- for instance, the `safe-exceptions` package doesn't use them.

 We should identify the parts of the code that use `ExceptT` or `MonadError` in impure or potentially impure code and replace them with exceptions.
 If code can be made pure by replacing `MonadError`